Con Crunch – whether you’re new to cosplaying or a well-seasoned veteran, you’re bound to run into this phenomenon!

 Last but certainly most important…

-Con Crunch Tip #5 – It’s okay if you can’t finish in time.
+Con Crunch Tip #5 – Remember that you have other options

 I know it’s tempting to pull all-nighters in order to finish your costume.
 But trust me; it’ll only make things worse.
 Being sleep-deprived means you’re likely to make mistakes with your costume, and that’s something you don’t want to do!
 So while you don’t need to sleep a solid 8 hours, make sure you get some sleep.
 That way, your mind is rested and you’re ready to take on finishing your costume!